xpavlic4/book-extracts/sports/golf/_various.md

 # How to become a scratch golfer
 ## Birdie mindset
-Aim to birdie every hole, or git yourself a birdie chance.
+Aim to birdie every hole, or give yourself a birdie chance.
 Think every hole as a opportunity to score birdie instead of shooting a par.

 # Practice areas
 * reduce the size of big misses of the tee